xcy7e/Python-Scripts/abs/README.md

 ## AUTOMATIC M4B-CONVERTING USING ABS BUILTIN TOOLS
 ### Requirements:
 - bash
-- python (with selenium & headless geckodriver)
+- python (with selenium & geckodriver for headless firefox)
 - a txt-file with LibraryItemIds (one ID per line, dashes yes; but no quotes whatsoever)

 ### HOW TO USE